lugatuic/lug-docs/rfc0000-lug-constitution.md

 - Ensure the creation of a budget by the Executive Committee, shortly after elections, for the next year.
 - Monitor the budget of the organization and assure it is spent appropriately.
 - Keep track of all money coming into and leaving the organization

+#### 4.3.4 Secretary

+The Secretary's duties are as follows:

+- Prepare formal communications with CS Department
+- Check status of research, project, and interest groups

+#### 4.3.5 Alumni Advisor

+- Must be an Alumni Status Member
+-Be available as a resource to the other Traditional officers
+- Support endevours of Traditional officers
+- Has the power of Tie Breaker vote should Traditional officers vote turn out to be a tie
+- Should impeachment of an officer be requested my member, the Alumni Officer shall oversee proceedings

 ### 4.4 Non-Traditional Officers